Weather

 Ecuador is divided into three distinctive climatic zones (four, if you count the coast and Galápagos as separate).

-Quito & Highlands: Quito is broadly representative of the climate in the Highlands region, and is experiencing its soggiest month of the year this month.
-Still, there are periods of sunshine nevertheless (usually in the morning) and the good news is that drier weather is just around the corner!
+Quito & Highlands: Quito is representative of the Highlands region's climate and is experiencing its soggiest month of the year.
+Still, there are periods of sunshine nevertheless (usually in the morning), and the good news is that drier weather is just around the corner!

-Oriente/Amazon: Ecuador's Amazon climate varies because this is a vast region.
-In Parque Nacional Yasuni, probably the most relevant destination for travelers, average rainfall keeps dramatically increasing: 10.5 inches/268mm for this month.
+Oriente/Amazon: Ecuador's Amazon climate varies across this vast region.
+In Parque Nacional Yasuni, probably the most relevant destination for travelers, average rainfall keeps dramatically increasing: 10.5 inches (268 mm) for this month.

-Desert Coastal Strip & Galapagos: On the coast, it is still high season in April because of the continued high temperatures: Guayaquil is experiencing its second-hottest month now with temperatures at over 80°F/26.9°C. On the Galapagos, it's still warm but much less wet, with the islands under a sea of lush colors brought on by the combination of sun and rain.
+Desert Coastal Strip & Galápagos: On the coast, it's still high season in April due to continued high temperatures: Guayaquil is experiencing its second-hottest month, with temperatures over 80°F (27°C).
+On the Galápagos, it's still warm but much less wet, with the islands under a sea of lush colors brought on by the combination of sun and rain.

 Crowds & Costs